 If you’re thinking about managing a panel yourself, here are a few best practices that will help you succeed:

 The first thing to think about is how many people you need to recruit to your panel.
-To do that, you need to factor in your ideal sample size, your response rate, and how many studies you intend to carry out.
+To do that, you need to factor in your ideal sample size, your typical response rate, and how many studies you intend to carry out.
+When panelists receive invitations twice a month, response rates typically range from 10% to 30%.
+Keep in mind that the main things that influence response rates are topic saliency, survey length, and incentives/rewards.

 Say you need 500 responses per survey, have a response rate of 30%, and you’re planning to run 2 studies a month.